Beef Up Your Chord Progressions With Modal Interchange Chords

 Because all modal interchange chords are related to the same key, there is a connectedness between the chords.

 This is not just a random bunch of different chords thrown together.

 That connectedness is created by nature that each chord is borrowed from a scale that starts on the same root.

 Memorize All Following Modal Interchange Chords

-Following list covers all the modal interchange chords used in major keys.
+The following list covers all the modal interchange chords used in major keys.

 The listed Modal Interchange examples are given in the key of C major.